cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/simplifiedlikelihood.md

 python test/simplifiedLikelihoods/convertSLRootToPython.py -O mymodel.py -s SLinput_Signal1.root:shapes_prefit/total_signal  -b SLinput.root:shapes_prefit/total_M1-d SLinput.root:shapes_prefit/total_data -c SLinput.root:shapes_prefit/total_M2
 ```

-We can compare the profiled likelihood scans from our simplified likelihood (using the python file we just created) and from the full likelihood (that we created with <sub><sup>COMBINE</sup></sub>.).
+We can compare the profiled likelihood scans from our simplified likelihood (using the python file we just created) and from the full likelihood (that we created with <span style="font-variant:small-caps;">Combine</span>.).
 For the former, we need to first checkout the `SLtools` package

 ```
 git clone https://gitlab.cern.ch/SimplifiedLikelihood/SLtools.git